About the degree programme

 There are also societies and groups that provide a safe place and representation for self-identifying students of different communities:

-• BAME Medics Edinburgh.
-Society and open platform addressing BAME medical students’ experiences in Edinburgh Medical School.
+• BAME Medics Edinburgh: a society and open platform addressing BAME medical students’ experiences in Edinburgh Medical School.

 The city of Edinburgh